-59. Provision is made for forfeiture of goods in respect of which an offence has been committed.

-59a.
-The burden of proof of lawful authority for any act, which, if done without such authority is an offence, is placed upon the accused.

-59b.
-Provision is made for giving in evidence orders or instruments issued by competent authorities under the regulations.

-60. The powers conferred by the regulations are declared to be in addition to, and not in derogation of, any other powers exercisable for securing the public safety and the defence of the Commonwealth.

-61. Provision is made for the giving of notices pursuant to the regulations.

-62. Persons claiming to act under any permit granted under the regulations are required to produce such permit when directed.

-63. The Naval Board and the Military Board are authorised to appoint competent authorities to carry out the regulations.

-63a.
-Competent authorities and senior officers of police are authorised to extend to any natural-born subject, whose father or whose father's father was a subject of a sovereign or State at war with His Majesty, all or any of the restrictions imposed on aliens or on alien enemies by any order made under the Act.

-63b.
-The provisions of the Aliens Restriction Order 1915, with reference to alien enemies, are declared to apply to any British subject who is also a subject of a sovereign or State which is at war with His Majesty.

-64. Persons born in the British dominions, who, by birth, became by the law of any State which is at war with the King subjects of that State, are declared to be subject to the same restrictions with reference to departure from Australia as are imposed on naturalised persons by any order made under the Act.

-64a.
+- 58A.
+Provision is made for the punishment of offences by corporate bodies. - 59.
+Provision is made for forfeiture of goods in respect of which an offence has been committed. - 59A.
+The burden of proof of lawful authority for any act, which, if done without such authority is an offence, is placed upon the accused. - 59B-59D.
+Provision is made for the proof in legal preceedings of orders or instruments issued by competent authorities under the regulations, of printing or publication or authorship of printed matter, and of certain formal matters. - 60.
+The powers conferred by the regulations are declared to be in addition to, and not in derogation of, any other powers exercisable for securing the public safety and the defence of the Commonwealth. - 61.
+Provision is made for the giving of notices pursuant to the regulations. - 62.
+Persons claiming to act under any permit granted under the regulations are required to produce such permit when directed. - 63.
+The Naval Board and the Military Board are authorised to appoint competent authorities to carry out the regulations. - 63A.
+Competent authorities and senior officers of police are authorised to extend to any natural-born subject, whose father or whose father's father was a subject of a sovereign or State at war with His Majesty, all or any of the restrictions imposed on aliens or on alien enemies by any order made under the Act. - .
+63B.
+The provisions of the Aliens Restriction Order 1915, with reference to alien enemies, are declared to apply to any British subject who is also a subject of a sovereign or State which is at war with His Majesty. - 64.
+Persons born in the British dominions, who, by birth, became by the law of any State which is at war with the King subjects of that State, are declared to be subject to the same restrictions with reference to departure from Australia as are imposed on naturalised persons by any order made under the Act.

+64A.
 The payment of moneys to persons interned on the warrant of the Minister is prohibited, except with the permission of the Minister, or of the Secretary or Acting-Secretary of the Department of Defence.

-64b.
+64B.
 The remitting of money from the Commonwealth without the written permission of the Minister, or of the Secretary or Acting-Secretary of the Department of Defence, to any enemy subject, or to any naturalised British subject who has at any time been the subject of a State at war with the King, is prohibited.